-Premises liability law governs your safety when present on the property of others.
-Owners and managers of property are responsible to maintain their premises to protect you from accidents, injuries or criminal activity while on their property.
+Premises liability law governs your safety when you are on someone else’s property.
+Owners and managers of property are responsible for maintaining their premises to protect you from accidents, injuries or criminal activity while you are on their property.

 Common Types of Premises Liability Injuries

 - Debris, ice, oil, etc. on a walkway

 - Slip and fall on the premises, parking lot, sidewalk, etc.

 Negligent security is an area of premises liability law that applies to injury from criminal assault, robbery, abduction, or other crimes that can occur on commercial or public premises.
 Property owners who do not maintain safe buildings and properties may be responsible for damages under premises liability law or laws governing “negligent security”, because you have the right to assume a level of personal safety when you are visiting public places or commercial properties.

 Common Types of Negligent Security Injuries

 Common negligent security cases include claims of injury or death due to:

 - Inadequate facility design

 - Inadequate key control (hotels, motels, apartment buildings, etc.)